Electron100/butane/examples/user-table/README.md

-# Butane Newtype Example
+# Butane reserved table name example

-Demonstrates using `derive(FieldType)` for Butane model support on the newtype pattern.
+Demonstrates that model "User" is stored in table "User" which does not conflict with PostgreSQL reserved table name "user".

-To use this example, build the entire project using `cargo build` in the project root, and then run these commands in this directory:
+To use this example, build the entire project using `cargo build` in the project root, and then run `cargo test` in this example.
+See "tests/unmigrate.rs" to see how the tests verify the model "User" can be used.

-1. Initialise a Sqlite database using `cargo run -p butane_cli init sqlite db.sqlite`
-2. Migrate the new sqlite database using `cargo run -p butane_cli migrate`
-3. Run the commands, such as `cargo run --bin write_post_uuid`